FDA finds fungus in steroid shots, meningitis toll rises

 Based on the case, the researchers urged doctors to be aware of the symptoms of fungal meningitis and to seek rapid diagnosis and treatment to prevent "serious complications and deaths."

-The CDC advises patients who feel ill and are concerned they were injected with one of the recalled products to contact their physician.
+The CDC advises patients who feel ill and are concerned they were injected with one of the recalled products to contact their physicians.

 On a call with healthcare providers earlier this week, the CDC said the typical incubation period was one to four weeks after injection, but that it could be two months or longer.